dCache/dcache-book2/cookbook-clients.md

 > When the LD\_PRELOAD library `libpdcap.so` variable produces errors finding the GSI tunnel it can be useful to specify the location of the GSI tunnel library directly using the following command:
 >
 >     [user] $ export
->     DCACHE_IO_TUNNEL=/opt/d-cache/dcap/lib/libgsiTunnel.so
+>     dCache_IO_TUNNEL=/opt/d-cache/dcap/lib/libgsiTunnel.so
 >
 > Please see [http://www.dcache.org/manuals/experts_docs/tunnel-HOWTO.html](https://www.dcache.org/manuals/experts_docs/tunnel-HOWTO.html) for further details on tunnel setup for the server.

-dCap is a POSIX like interface for accessing DCACHE, allowing unmodified applications to access DCACHE transparently.
+dCap is a POSIX like interface for accessing dCache, allowing unmodified applications to access dCache transparently.
 This access method uses a proprietary data transfer protocol, which can emulate POSIX access across the LAN or WAN.

 Unfortunately the client requires inbound connectivity and so it is not practical to use this protocol over the WAN as most sites will not allow inbound connectivity to worker nodes.

-To make non DCACHE aware applications access files within DCACHE through DCAP all that is needed is set the LD\_PRELOAD environment variable to `/opt/d-cache/dcap/lib/libpdcap.so`.
+To make non dCache aware applications access files within dCache through DCAP all that is needed is set the LD\_PRELOAD environment variable to `/opt/d-cache/dcap/lib/libpdcap.so`.

     [user] $ export LD_PRELOAD=/opt/d-cache/dcap/lib/libpdcap.so